Xiangzhuan/Cloud-Removal-with-GAN-Satellite-Image-Processing/README.md

 ![1473410135-98571390](https://user-images.githubusercontent.com/54114888/116945916-6f75e000-ac96-11eb-8569-f5569e151c97.jpg)

 # Cloud Removal with GAN - Satellite Image Processing
 An AI System based on Generative Adversarial Networks to predict and remove the Clouds and Fog from an Image captured from Satellite.
+Gets input of a Satellite Image with Clouds and outputs a predicted landscape without clouds.
+Demo prototype for my internship at ISRO Hyderabad campus National Remote Sensing Centre.
+Actual project has been configured and tested through Bhuvan.

 ## Developed By:
 - Akash Ramjyothi.